5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 Now the result of `TxtToCsv` gets passed to `⎕OFF` to be returned to the operating system as an exit code.

 ~~~
-∇ StartFromCmdLine;exit;args
+∇ StartFromCmdLine;exit;args;rc
  ⍝ Read command parameters, run the application
   args←⌷2 ⎕NQ'.'
 'GetCommandLineArgs'
 leanpub-start-insert
   ⎕WSID←'MyApp'
+  rc←TxtToCsv 2⊃2↑args  ⍝TODO⍝  ⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹
+  r←TxtToCsv arg~''''
-  Off TxtToCsv 2⊃2↑args
+  Off rc
 leanpub-end-insert
 ∇
 ~~~

+Note that in this particular case we invent a variable `rc` although strictly speaking this is not necessary.
+We learned from experience that you should not call several functions on a single line with the left-most being `Off`.
+If you do you will regret it one day, it's just a matter of time.

-That means we have to introduce a function `Off`:
+Now we have to introduce a function `Off`:

 ~~~
 ∇ Off exitCode